 Alvarez had limited success in two areas: feinting Mayweather out of position and scoring with a right hand to the body.
 He landed a few stiff jabs, but never really established the left lead, and he appeared strangely fearful of throwing his left hook, perhaps thinking the moment he tried “Money” would nail him with another straight right counter.
-Both boxers did quite a bit of feinting and Floyd’s astonishing reflexes for a man approaching his fifth decade were on display when Canelo faked a lunging attack and Mayweather would stop on a veritable dime and swiftly change direction.
-But Alvarez doesn’t appear to understand that the purpose of a feint is to set up an assault coming from another angle.
-Instead Saul would feint, Floyd would move, and that was the end of it.
+Both boxers did quite a bit of feinting and Floyd’s astonishing reflexes for a man approaching his fifth decade were on display when Canelo would fake a lunging attack and Mayweather would then stop on the proverbial dime and change direction.
+But Alvarez appears to not understand that the purpose of a feint is to set up an assault from another angle; instead Saul feinted, Floyd moved, and that was the end of it.

 As discussed earlier, none of this is good for boxing.
-This was a match-up that a few decades ago would have found itself on free television with little fanfare.
+This was the type of match-up that a few decades ago would have found itself on free television with little fanfare.
 To have what was essentially a routine outing pumped up into the richest boxing event of all-time is disheartening for those who actually care about the sport.
-The key factor here is to acknowledge that Alvarez barely qualifies as a world champion.
+The key factor to acknowledge is that Alvarez barely qualifies as a world champion.
 He won his WBC title belt by besting Matthew Hatton of all people, and went on to defeat a series of out-matched opponents.
-His chief accomplishments as a professional boxer are dominating a thoroughly washed-up Shane Mosley and winning a controversial decision over Austin Trout.
-None of this should have justified the fanfare and massive media attention last night’s bout received.
+His chief accomplishments as a prizefighter are dominating a thoroughly washed-up Shane Mosley and winning a controversial decision over Austin Trout, and that’s just not enough to account for the fanfare and massive media attention last night’s bout received.